IS EXERCISE THE ONLY WAY TO BURN FAT FAST?

 HOW TO LOSE BODY FAT PERCENTAGE (WITHOUT EXERCISE)

 The truth is that resistance training such as body weight workouts and lifting weights isn’t the best way to lose belly fat.

 I don’t care how many changes you make to your weight lifting workout, or what exercises you start doing that are “guaranteed” to skyrocket fat burning.
 None of them will ever help you overcome a bad nutrition plan.
 But neither will these so-called miraculous fat-burning supplements.

 If you refuse to pay attention to the quality of your food intake, you are never going to have the low levels of body fat that you desire for successful weight loss.

-Sure, anyone can follow a short-term reduced calorie intake diet that allows them to lose fat for a few weeks; however, these trendy diets never work long term, and they are terrible for weight loss maintenance.
+Sure, anyone can follow a short-term reduced calorie intake diet that allows them to lose fat for a few weeks; however, these crash diets never work long term to improve body mass, and they are terrible for weight loss maintenance.
 The main reason behind that has to do with sustainability.

-For example, it’s easy to cut carbohydrates completely out of your diet for a month, but how long can you keep that up?
+For example, it’s easy to cut carbohydrates completely out of your diet for a month, but how long can you keep up up those low carb diets?

 How long can you sustain a weight loss diet limited to only two macronutrients?

 You hear it all the time: Someone cuts a macronutrient from their diet; they usually cut their carb intake.
-They lose a ton of weight, and then a month later, they give in to cravings.
+They lose a ton of weight, and then a month later, they give in to cravings and binge on refined carbs.

 Another example is a carbohydrate diet where fat is usually on the chopping block.
 The result?
 Weight gain and belly fat gain.

 What’s more, people tend to gain MORE weight from their original starting weight.

-The key is to develop a healthy mindset around food and NOT look for the fastest way to burn the most calories in the shortest amount of time.
+The key is to develop a healthy mindset around food, follow a healthy diet plan and NOT look for the fastest way to burn the most calories in the shortest amount of time.